metavenoma/42/README.md

 Throughout the piscine, students are encouraged to collaborate with each other, share knowledge, and learn from their mistakes.
 Repository Structure

-This repository is organized into folders for each day of the piscine.
+This repository is organized into folders for each list I made off of the piscine program.
 Each folder contains the code I wrote for the corresponding day's projects and exercises.

-Some of the projects in this repository include:

-    rush00: A group project to create a two-player game
-    bsq: A program that finds the largest square of open space in a map of obstacles
-    ft_printf: A reimplementation of the C printf function
-    minitalk: A client-server program for sending messages between processes
-    pipex: A program for executing shell commands with input and output piped between them
-    libft: A library of useful C functions
+I did not do the whole curriculum, since I did not come from programming background (I actually don't know of anyone who actually did all the lists).

 ## Conclusion